lopezmontes/GenoMus/specifications/GenoMus_specifications.md

 ---------
 ## Constraints

+- Minimum numbers of events
+- Maximum numbers of events
+- Maximum number of iterations
+- Maximum genotype ramification depth

 ## Eligible functions

+- Format for specifying eligible functions
+- Format for specifying not eligible functions

 ## Mandatory functions

+- Format for specifying mandatory functions

 ## Vector of desired musical characteristics

+- Format for determine desired musical features and weights

 ### Weighted measurement of Euclidean distance

+- Formula to measure distance of a phenotype to the goal vector

 ---------
 # Specimen data structure